-What is Open Source RexDB®?
+What are Open Source RexDB® and RexQL?

 The Research Exchange Database (RexDB®) is an extensible, web-native software platform that helps researchers securely collect, manage and share data.
 Unlike most data centralization tools, RexDB embraces the flexibility required to support the needs of dynamic scientific collaborations.
 RexDB systems can be regularly updated to meet the changing needs of ongoing research projects, allowing many modifications to be performed by nontechnical software users.
 RexDB is built on top of sustainable open-source components, ensuring that your research data will never be marooned in a proprietary format or a legacy system.
 A unique layered architecture allows novice and advanced users, data managers, statisticians, and local IT staff to effectively interact with the system, while a highly granular privileging model ensures easy compliance with local and federal regulations.